Data extracted in January 2026

 Key indicators and concepts

 Agricultural land prices refer to the price of one hectare of free agricultural land without buildings or plantations during the reference period (a calendar year).
-Depending on the EU Member State, these prices can be collected from the owner of the agricultural land who is selling (selling prices) or from the physical person/legal person/legal entity who is purchasing the land for agricultural purposes (purchase prices).
+Depending on the EU country, these prices can be collected from the owner of the agricultural land who is selling (selling prices) or from the physical person/legal person/legal entity who is purchasing the land for agricultural purposes (purchase prices).

-Agricultural land rents refer to the price of renting one hectare of agricultural land without buildings or plantations for one year.
+Agricultural land rents refer to the price of renting one hectare of agricultural land without buildings or plantations for 1 year.
 The renting price should be collected from the agricultural holdings renting the land for agricultural purposes (renting price paid).
 The reference period is the calendar year.

 Context